bitovi/canui/index.md

 ### resize `$(element).resize()`

-Fills listens to the [resize]() event to recalculate the fill element dimensions.
-Therefore `resize` has to be triggered when the container dimensions changed programatically:
+Fills listens to the [resize](http://jquerypp.com/#resize) event to recalculate the fill element dimensions.
+Therefore, `resize` has to be triggered when the container dimensions are changed programatically:

 {% highlight javascript %}
 $('#fill').fills('#container');